zyzisyz/mfa_conformer/README.md

 <p align="center"><img width="95%" src="docs/mfa_conformer.png" /></p>

 The architecture of the MFA-Conformer is inspired by recent stateof-the-art models in speech recognition and speaker verification.
 Firstly, we introduce a convolution subsampling layer to decrease the computational cost of the model.
 Secondly, we adopt Conformer blocks which combine Transformers and convolution neural networks (CNNs) to capture global and local features effectively.
 Finally, the output feature maps from all Conformer blocks are concatenated to aggregate multi-scale representations before final pooling.
+The best system obtains 0.64%, 1.29% and 1.63% EER on VoxCeleb1-O, SITW.Dev, and SITW.Eval set, respectively.

 ## Installation